gcpearse/gcpearse/README.md

 ---

-### 👨🏽‍💻 Latest project:

-The front end for a construction management tool written in TypeScript with React and Redux Toolkit.

-Take a look at the repository [here](https://github.com/gcpearse/Construction-FE).

----

 <!---
 gcpearse/gcpearse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.